-The proceeds from the sale of each Series B Unit were allocated between the Series B Convertible Preferred Stock and the Series B Warrants based on the relative estimated fair value of each security.
+The proceeds from the sale of each Series B Unit were allocated between the Series B Convertible Preferred Stock and the Series B Warrant based on the relative estimated fair value of each security.
 The estimated fair value of the Series B Warrants was determined using the Black-Scholes formula, resulting in an allocation of the gross proceeds of \$592,685 to the total warrants issued for both tranches.
 The allocation of the gross proceeds to the Series B Convertible Preferred Stock was \$1,075,083 for both tranches.
 In accordance with the provisions of FASB ASC 470-20, Debt with Conversion and Other Options, an additional adjustment between Additional Paid in Capital and Accumulated Deficit of \$294,838 was recorded to reflect an implicit non-cash dividend related to the allocation of proceeds between the Series B Convertible Preferred Stock and Series B Warrants issued in both tranches.
 The \$294,838 represents the value of the adjustment to additional paid in capital related to the beneficial conversion feature of the Series B Convertible Preferred Stock.
-The value adjustment was calculated by subtracting the fair market value of the underlying common stock issuable upon conversion of the Series B Convertible Preferred Stock and Series B Convertible Preferred Stock on the date of the respective closing from the fair market value of the Series B Convertible Preferred Stock and Series B Warrants and the series B Convertible Preferred Stock and Seri
+The value adjustment was calculated by subtracting the fair market value of the underlying common stock issuable upon conversion of the Series B Convertible Preferred Stock on the date of the respective closing from the fair market value of the Series B Convertible Preferred Stock as determined when the Company performed a fair market value allocation of the proceeds to the Series B Convertible Preferred Stock and Series B Warrants.

 Each share of Series B Convertible Preferred Stock will receive a cumulative dividend at the rate of 5% per annum of the Series B Purchase Price, payable semi-annually on June 30 and December 31, commencing on December 31, 2009 (with the first payment being prorated based on the number of days occurring between the date of issuance and December 31, 2009).
 Dividends may be paid in cash or in shares of common stock at our option, subject to certain conditions.
 The shares of Series B Convertible Preferred Stock also are entitled to a liquidation preference, such that in the event of any voluntary or involuntary liquidation, dissolution or winding up of our Company, the holders of Series B Convertible Preferred Stock will be paid out of the assets of the Company available for distribution to our stockholders before any payment shall be paid to the holders of common stock, an amount per share equal to the Series B Purchase Price, plus accrued and unpaid dividends.
-The Series B Convertible Preferred Stock and the Series A Convertible Preferred Stock will be treated on an equivalent basis with respect to payments made in connection with a liquidation.
-The Board approved the method of payment in the form of common stock for the December 31, 2009 dividend and the June 30, 2010 dividend.
+The Series B Convertible Preferred Stock will be treated on an equivalent basis with respect to payments made in connection with a liquidation.
+The Board approved the method of payment in the form of common stock for the December 31, 2009 dividend.
+The Board approved the method of payment in the form of common stock for the June 30, 2010 dividend to the holders of Series B Convertible Preferred Stock issued in November 2009 and cash to the holders of Series B Convertible Preferred Stock issued in March 2010.